-The BRIGHT Programme is set-up exclusively for the delvery of psychological support to the whole school community in the Trinity Comprehensive School in Ballymun, Dublin 9.
+The BRIGHT Programme is set-up exclusively for the delivery of psychological support to the whole school community in the Trinity Comprehensive School (Secondary School) in Ballymun, Dublin 9.

 The Programme if fully funded by The Dublin City Council as a follow-up programme to the Ballymun Regeneration Process.

 The BRIGHT Programme is made up of a Board of Directors, Programme Manager, Counsellors, Psychotherapists and a Clinical Psychologist.

 The programme has been in place since 2010 and has become part of the fabric of the school community.